natgo/wt-wiki-scraper/wikitext-transpiled/fleet/HMCS%20Brantford.md

 '''Pros:'''

-* Very high survivability
-* Cannot be hull-broken by any guns in the game
+* Incredible survivability especially for its BR due to detailed damage model and high crew count
+* The hull is completely imprevious to most low-calibre machine guns it usually faces
-* 102 mm BL Mark IX: excellent SAP round
+* 102 mm gun offer decent damage output against most targets, with access to SAP rounds
-* 40 mm 2pdr QF Mk.VIII and 20 mm/70 Oerlikon Mk.II: great damage output; amove-average magazine capacity
+* Has access to Pom-Pom and Oerlikon autocannons with good coverage and damage output
-* Stable firing platform
+* Stable firing platform allows it to perform fire support duties at longer range

 '''Cons:'''

 * Poor top speed and very bad manoeuvrability
-* Very susceptible to torpedoes, artillery, and aircraft attacks
+* Very susceptible to torpedoes and artillery strike due to the size and speed
-* Relatively weak armament
-* 102 mm BL Mark IX: poor traverse rates; poor accuracy; cannot hull-break
-* No access to artillery support
+* Side profile are vulnerable to large autocannons (40 mm+)
+* Only one 102 mm gun that can be easily disabled and effectively cut off the damage output
+* 102 mm gun has mediocre accuracy (especially at longer ranges) and shell filling, especially against larger targets
+* Can be easily outclassed and outgunned by early destroyer it often faces

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the ship in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the ship and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Ship-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the ship's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->